nomppy/nomppy.github.io/content/posts/impostor.md

 some of these paths are treacherous hikes through grad school, then academia, filled with all the worries i've already spilled in these pages. some are happy, stress-free, a life dedicated to joy instead of "impact".

-when i picture these worlds, it is always through someone elses' eyes that i look and judge.
+when i picture these worlds, it is always through someone else's eyes that i look and judge.
 "here, this guy isn't isn't doing anything useful with his life. he's not good at anything." or, "who let him become a professor? he's making such little progress on a problem someone else could probably solve easily."